Green Thumb Tips-April

 -

-Be sure your mower blade is sharp.
+- Keep your mower blade sharp.
 Dull blades can invite lawn diseases to

 enter grass blades.
 Bring your rotary mower blades into Echter’s for